tyhlee/CHILDAsthmaPolicyModel/README.md

 # Overview
 This is a discrete-event-simulation whole-disease model of asthma implemented in Julia.
 It is the back-bone of the [R package](https://github.com/tyhlee/AsthmaR), which is a wrapper of the Julia package for R.

+The current version should not be used for any application yet.

 # Version

 ## 1.0